ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 #### Google Workspace

-{{GOOGLE-WORKSPACE-TXT}} asks the user to sign in with their administrative account and obtain their verification token as part of the setup process for Google Workspace.
+{{GOOGLE-WORKSPACE-TXT}} asks the user to sign in with their administrative account and obtain their token as part of the setup process for Google Workspace.
 The verification token is a 68-character string that begins with "google-site-verification=", followed by 43 characters.
 Google recommends a TTL of 3600 seconds.
 The owner name of the TXT record is the domain or subdomain neme being verified.

 #### GitHub